 For the more advanced wakeboarders and water-skiers take your skills to a new level with Wakesurfing!
 Ride the wake of our new Moomba Helix, and surf like a champion, just like Kelly Slater! 🏄🏼♂️ 🤙🏼

+Trying to become the next Messi or Ronaldo?
 Boys will focus on the basics of shooting, dribbling and strategies used in soccer.
-We also offer a soccer school for those boys who might be interested in becoming the next Messi.
-You will always find a game of mud-soccer going on if we ever have liquid sunshine at camp.
+Skill development is the focus of the morning instructional periods but boys get to try out their new soccer skills during afternoon electives or open activities in the evening.
+You will often find a game of mud-soccer going on if we ever have liquid sunshine at camp.

 Gain exposure to Lax while at camp practicing throwing, catching and cradling.
 We do not allow checking here at Awosting and just expose the boys to the fundamentals of the game.